 NOTE: This aspirin protocol applies to daily preventive low doses only, and not to the important recommendation to immediately chew one full-strength aspirin* (with water) if you believe you are having a heart attack.

-* Check with your doctor whether or not taking an aspirin at first sign of heart attack is appropriate for you if you’re already taking certain bloodthinning or anti-platelet medications.
+* Check with your doctor whether or not taking an aspirin at first sign of heart attack is appropriate for you if you’re already taking certain bloodthinning or anti-platelet medications – or if you’ve ever experienced an allergic reaction to aspirin.

 Q: Has your doctor recommended that you take a daily aspirin?